An Indictment of the United Methodist Anti-Gay Doctrine

 Does the United Methodist anti-gay doctrine violate John Wesley’s “do-no-harm” rule?
 Testimonies of queer church members and an analysis of a study by the American Psychology Association strongly suggest that it does.

-This lecture is sponsored by the Clarke Forum for Contemporary Issues and the Center for Service, Spirituality and Social Justice with special thanks to the Baltimore-Washington Conference of the United Methodist Church.
+This lecture is sponsored by the Clarke Forum for Contemporary Issues and the Center for Service, Spirituality and Social Justice with special thanks to the Baltimore-Washington Conference of the United Methodist Church and co-sponsored by the Department of Religion, the Division of Student Life and the Office of LGBTQ Services.
 It is also co-sponsored by the Churchill Fund and part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biography (provided by the speaker)